 In addition to these updated graduation requirements we still require the ICAP and competency measures from previous years:

-DPS is one of many districts implementing new graduation requirements to meet the statewide graduation guidelines approved by the Colorado Board of Education.
+DPS is one of many Colorado school districts implementing new graduation requirements to align with the statewide graduation guidelines approved by the Colorado Board of Education.

-Some students may need more time to complete the requirements and it is okay to stretch their path to graduation to a fifth or sixth year (up to age 21).
-By instilling high standards districtwide, our students will be challenged and inspired in their education journey to forge their own future toward a meaningful career.
+While most students will continue to successfully complete their graduation requirements within four years, there may be some students who will need more time to complete the required graduation requirements.
+Students needing extra time to graduate can extend their path to graduation by two years, or up to the age of 21.
+By instilling high standards districtwide, our students will be challenged and inspired to forge their own educational path towards a meaningful career.

 For more information or questions, talk to your counselor or school leader.